Planning a New Year's Day party? Here's how we throw our annual New Year's Day Pajama Party, complete with a waffle bar!

-Plus, guests brought some delicious eats such as Christmas Crack (Averie Cooks has a great recipe for it), Krispy Kreme doughnuts, and a tasty tayberry & cream cheese croissant.
+Plus, guests brought some delicious eats.
+One guest brought Christmas Crack (Averie Cooks has a great recipe for it)!
+Another brought Krispy Kreme doughnuts, and a tasty tayberry & cream cheese croissant.
 Nobody goes home hungry from my house!

 Pajamas are welcome, as are party dresses from the night before (we don't judge).
 However, I am noticing as we all get older that fewer friends are actually arriving in pajamas. . .
 I might have to just change the theme next year.

 One of my favorite things from our New Year's Day party was the waffle bar we set up.
 It was SO easy, and so much fun.
 Great for kids and grown-ups alike!

-However, we decided to pre-make the waffles ourselves, then guests can simply choose their own toppings.
+However, we decided to pre-make the waffles ourselves.
+Then guests can simply choose their own toppings.
 It turned out to work really well, but I think the original idea would work if you have a small group.

-The Chef's Choice Classic 4-Square WafflePro does exactly what it looks like it does: it makes four square waffles at a time.
+The Chef's Choice Classic 4-Square WafflePro does exactly what it looks like it does.
+It makes four square waffles at a time.
 And, it couldn't be any easier.
 Simply mix your batter of choice (I love Bob's Red Mill GlutenFree Pancake Mix), pour about one cup into the center of the waffle maker, close the lid, and then wait!

 We like the "Crisp Texture, Moist Interior" setting, which gives you waffles with a nice slightly crispy outside and softer inside.
 This setting takes about 4-5 minutes.
 You'll hear a beep when it's done.

 We were able to make so many waffles in a short amount of time thanks to this waffle maker!

 Next to the waffles, we set out bowls filled with various toppings.
 These included:

 - whipped cream